Latin American and Caribbean Economic Association: Development of meetings and networks

-Developments: research dissemination and academic awards
+Research dissemination and academic awards

-The Economía Journal of the Latin American and Caribbean Economic Association, launched in 2000, has continued apace, with major reorganizations under Roberto Rigobón’s presidency (2012-13), when the reviewing process through bi-annual panel meetings was substituted by the standard peer reviewing (keeping the panel meetings for discussion purposes), and in 2017 under Carlos Vegh’s leadership as Editor, when the bi-annual call for submissions was replaced by on-line rolling submissions.
-The Journal has boasted an impressive list of Editors: Andrés Velasco, Eduardo Engel, Francisco Ferreira, Roberto Rigobón, Rodrigo Soares, Ugo Panizza, Raquel Bernal, Marcela Eslava, Sergio Urzúa, Julián Messina and Alexander Monge-Naranjo.
-Many more distinguished scholars have been Associate Editors.
-Economia has become the outlet of choice for some of the best research on Latin America and is currently ranked 71st among nearly 2000 journals worldwide evaluated by RePec and undergoing an accreditation process.
+The Economía Journal of the LACEA has been published since its launch in 2000.
+Major reorganizations were made under Roberto Rigobón’s presidency (2012-13), when the reviewing process through bi-annual panel meetings was substituted by standard peer reviewing (keeping the panel meetings for discussion purposes), and in 2017 under editor Carlos Vegh, when the bi-annual call for submissions was replaced by online rolling submissions.
+The following have been editors: Andrés Velasco, Eduardo Engel, Francisco Ferreira, Roberto Rigobón, Rodrigo Soares, Ugo Panizza, Raquel Bernal, Marcela Eslava, Sergio Urzúa, Julián Messina and Alexander Monge-Naranjo.
+Economía is today one of the most prominent outlets for research on Latin America.
+It is currently ranked 71st among nearly 2000 journals worldwide evaluated by RePec and undergoing an accreditation process.

 Other channels of research dissemination administered by LACEA include the internet site Vox.LACEA, created under Mauricio Cárdenas’ presidency (2008–09), and the Latin American and Caribbean Economic Repository, LACER, created under Roberto Rigobón’s (2012-13).
 Máximo Rossi is currently the editor of Vox.LACEA and LACER.

 A new dissemination channel was added to this list: the LACEA Working Paper Series (LACEA.WPS), which was launched at the Buenos Aires meeting.
 Established researchers based on Latin America or with ties to LACEA, who have an outstanding record of publications in top journals, will become LACEA Associates and will have the exclusive right to publish their (not yet peer-reviewed) research in the LACEA Working Paper Series.
 The first Editor-in-chief of LACEA.WPS is Irene Brambilla.

 In order to encourage high-quality research and recognize talented scholars’ contributions, several awards have been established.
 The Carlos Díaz-Alejandro Prize, created in 1998, has been awarded every two years to outstanding scholars who have made significant contributions to economic policy issues of especial relevance to the region.
 Edmar Bacha, Arnold Harberger, Rudiger Dornbusch, Guillermo Calvo, Jere Behrman, Hugo Hopenhayn, Sebastian Edwards, Carmen Reinhart and Orazio Attanasio have been recipients of this distinction.

 Under Ricardo Hausmann’s presidency (2010-11), the Juan Luis Londoño Prize was created to encourage research in social policy issues.
 Francois Bourguignon was the first recipient of the Prize.
 It is currently awarded every two years to the best paper on social issues presented at the LACEA meeting by a young researcher.